-The Milano Cortina 2026 Winter Olympics will make history as the biggest winter games ever held.
-Athletes from 93 countries will compete in 16 different sports from February 6 to 22, 2026.
+The Milano Cortina 2026 Winter Olympics are happening right now across northern Italy.
+Athletes from 93 countries compete in 16 different sports from February 6 to 22, 2026.
 This year brings something special – a brand new sport joins the Olympic program for the first time in over 20 years.

 Ski mountaineering makes its Olympic debut this year.
 The International Olympic Committee approved this addition in 2021.
 Seven other new events also join the program.
 These additions make the 2026 Winter Olympics the most diverse winter games to date.